abhishekprateek/blocklypy-vscode/README.md

 4.  **Run Your Code:** Press `F5` or use the dedicated Run button in the VS Code interface to deploy and execute your program on the connected hub.

+## 📦 Pybricks Pip Package

+The extension can optionally help you install or upgrade the `pybricks` pip package in your currently selected Python environment.

+- **Automatic Prompt:** The first time you open the Pybricks Help Portal (`Open Pybricks Help Portal` command), the extension checks whether the `pybricks` package can be imported.
+If it is missing, you will be prompted to install it.
+If it is present, you may choose to upgrade.
+- **Manual Install/Upgrade:** Use the `Install Pybricks Pip Package` command at any time from the Command Palette or the Commands tree view.
+- **One-Time Behavior:** After the prompt is shown once (or if the package is already installed), it will not appear again unless you manually invoke the install command.

+> Tip: Ensure the correct Python interpreter is selected (status bar or
+> VS Code Python: Select Interpreter) before installing so that the `pybricks`
+> package ends up in the environment you use for development.

 ## 🌟 Guide: Fun First Things to Explore

 - **Connect** to a SPIKE Prime/Essential/Robot Inventor hub running Pybricks or